johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/BuildingSites/BuildingASite.md

 As you look through the site build (Assets provide for a new site or existing site), you will want to identify types of components required.

-This required more in-depth walk thru so visit [How to Identify Components](https://johnsonandjohnson.github.io/Bodiless-JS/#/Development/BuildingSites/IdentifyingComponentsGuide)
+This requires more in-depth walk thru so continue with [How to Identify Components & Variations](https://johnsonandjohnson.github.io/Bodiless-JS/#/Development/BuildingSites/IdentifyingComponentsGuide).

 So at this point, you should now have list of components your new site will use as well as possible variations of any of those components.
 This will help determine
 * what components you can use from Bodiless as is.